Parker-idc/python-project-49/README.md

 ### Description :

 Mind games project is a set of 5 mini-games for logic.
-Each game has 3 rounds, the rules of the games are quite simple.
+Each game has 3 rounds.
+You need pass all of them to win.
-A rule of each game is available when it is launched.
+You should give your answers according to game rules, that are shown at start of each game.
 ___

 ### Games :